jalarcon95/MySQL-Employee-Tracker-App/README.md

   ## [Description](#table-of-contents)

   The goal of this project is to create a command-line application to manage a company's employee database.
-The database must be connected using MySQL and the user input is stored using npm Inquirer.
+The database must be connected using MySQL and the user input is received using npm inquirer.
 The resulting interface is called a content management system (CMS) and it will store and display the company's departments, roles, and employees' details.
 The following graphic illustrates the relationship between the tables in the database:

   ![Alt text](/assets/image.png)